 The video series was produced by the National Park Service (NPS) Olmsted Center for Landscape Preservation (OCLP).
-The first three videos were supported through funds from the NPS National Center for Preservation Technology and Training (NCPTT) and in partnership with the National Council for Preservation Education.
-The last two videos were made in partnership with the American Conservation Experience.
-All videos were made through the efforts of Vanessa Hartsuiker, a digital media production consultant, who initiated this video series during an internship with the Olmsted Center.
+The series was funded in part by the NPS National Center for Preservation Technology and Training (NCPTT) and in partnership with the National Council for Preservation Education and the American Conservation Experience.
+All videos were made through the efforts of production consultant Vanessa Hartsuiker, a digital media production consultant, who initiated this video series during an internship with the Olmsted Center.

 This video illustrates the layers of landscape history at Chatham Manor, a unit of the Fredericksburg and Spotsylvania National Military Park.
 The video is based on research included in the Cultural Landscape Report for Chatham Manor.

 This video follows OCLP’s Branching Out program, as they work with OCLP’s Designing the Parks interns to redesign and install a new garden at the Commandant’s House, located within the Boston National Historical Park.
 The design was based on research included in the Cultural Landscape Report for the Charlestown Navy Yard.

 This video looks at battlefield landscape rehabilitation at the Gettysburg National Military Park battlefield from 1999 to 2014, as recorded in the Cultural Landscape Report for Gettysburg National Military Park, Record of Treatment, Volume I and Volume II.

 This video highlights the Agricultural Management Guidelines: Martin Van Buren National Historical Site that facilitate collaboration between the NPS, Roxbury Farm CSA, and the Open Space Institute to cultivate land farmed by Martin Van Buren, the eighth president of the United States, of which only a portion is included within the Martin Van Buren National Historic Site.